Empirical Indicators of Surplus Pressure

 IVa.
 Interpreting the Indicators

-When these patterns occur alongside strong price-field profitability and expansion, the economy may appear healthy in conventional monetary terms while the underlying reproduction structure becomes increasingly fragile.
+No single labour market indicator demonstrates the presence of Surplus Pressure.
+What matters is the emergence of a persistent pattern in which multiple indicators co-occur and intensify over time.
+When such patterns develop alongside strong price-field profitability and expansion, the economy may appear stable in monetary terms while the underlying reproduction structure becomes increasingly fragile.

 IVb.
 Structural Allocation Signals